djangopbx/djangopbx-docs/docs/admin/accounts/bridges.rst

 * Click the +Add icon or Add+ button to add a record
 * Click on the name in the list to edit a record
-* check the box on one or more record and select the delete action to remove records
+* Check the box on one or more record and select the delete action to remove records

 Bridge Examples
 -----------------